Lack of policy implementation keeping air pollution problem alive in Delhi: Experts | Headlines

 Though the city government has taken several steps to reduce air pollution like directing fuel stations not to give fuel without a valid pollution-under-control certificate, there is no way to know whether the directions are being implemented on the ground.

-Another problem with Delhi is the multiplicity of agencies that hamper the implementation of plans and policies to curb air pollution, Ganesan rued.
+Another problem with Delhi is the multiplicity of agencies which hamper the implementation of plans and policies to curb air pollution, Ganesan rued.

+''The steps to reduce air pollution are all laid out in the city action plan.
+The authorities should now focus on their implementation,'' he added.

 ''Asking people to obtain a valid PUCC is easy as compared to asking people not to burn wood for cooking.
 We will have to make LPG affordable to be able to do that,'' he added.